-The Simulation and Data Lab computational fluid dynamics (SimDataLab CFD) is leading parallel computing in Computing in Computing and the University of Iceland.
-The SimDataLab is Iceland's representative in the international projects in CFD and parallel computing.
+The Simulation and Data Lab computational fluid dynamics (SimDataLab CFD) is leading parallel computing in Computational fluid dynamics in lealand at the University of lealand.
+The SimDataLab is lealand's representative in the international projects in CFD and parallel computing.
 SimDataLab CFD aims to develop parallel code applications in CFD and support users who have already developed parallel application codes.
-SimDataLab CFD participates in the European project network in parallel computing and has an infrastructure and access to powerful parallel systems in-memory optimization, processing system architecture, high scalability, and have performance optimization computer nodes.
+SimDataLab CFD participates in the European project network in parallel computing and has an infrastructure and access to powerful parallel systems in-memory optimization, processing system architecture, high scalability: and have performance commuter nodes.
+Icelandic HPC National Competence Center for HPC & AI - Welcome Address & HPC @ Iceland Simulation and Data Lab Computational Chemistry if you would like to moderators of the 4/12 Supercomputing 2021 Conference St. Louis - "Data Centers by Iceland"